Introduction to Power BI

 - Creating Dataflows

-- Scheduling Data Flows
+- Scheduling refreshes for Data Flows

 - Using Dataflows in Power BI Desktop